On the differential structure of metric measure spaces and applications: Comparison estimates

 Since $\Omega$ is bounded, there is $\overline t\geq 0$ such that for $t\geq \overline t$ we have $\sfd(\gamma_t,\Omega)>1$.
 Hence, from the trivial inequality $\sfd(\gamma_t,x)\geq \sfd(\gamma_t,\Omega)$ valid for any $x\in\Omega$ and \eqref{eq:dist}, for $t\geq\overline t$ we have

 Therefore

-so that from the arbitrariness of $f$ we get the thesis. \end{proof} Notice the slight abuse of notation in the name of Proposition \ref{prop:bus}: we just proved that $\bd b\leq 0$, but we didn't prove any sort of maximum principle, so that we don't really know whether a function with non negative Laplacian stays above, when restricted to some ball $B$ the harmonic function which attains the same value at the boundary of $B$.
+so that from the arbitrariness of $f$ we get the thesis. \end{proof} Notice the slight abuse of notation in the name of Proposition \ref{prop:bus}: we just proved that $\bd b\geq 0$, but we didn't prove any sort of maximum principle, so that we don't really know whether a function with non-negative Laplacian stays below, when restricted to some ball $B$ the harmonic function which attains the same value at the boundary of $B$.

-We also remark that it is the lack of the strong maximum principle that it is preventing to prove that the Busemann function associated to a \emph{line} is harmonic on $CD(0,N)$ spaces.
-This subject will need further investigations in the future.
+We also remark that it is the lack of the strong maximum principle that is preventing to prove that the Busemann function associated to a \emph{line} is harmonic on $\CD(0,N)$ spaces.
+This subject will need further investigations in the future\footnote{in the context of non-linear potential theory the strong maximum principle for local sub/super-minimizers of the energy has been proved in \cite{Bjorn-Bjorn11}.
+In the recent paper \cite{Gigli-Mondino12} it has been shown that on doubling spaces supporting a 2-Poincar\'e inequality, local sub/super-mininimizers of the energy can be characterized as those functions having non-negative/non-positive distributional Laplacian, in line with the smooth case, thus providing the converse implication of the one given in Proposition \ref{prop:divano}.}.

 We conclude the chapter with some comments about the splitting theorem in this context.
 The key steps of its proof in smooth Riemannian manifolds are: \begin{itemize} \item[i)] To prove that the Busemann function is superharmonic \item[ii)] To use the strong maximum principle to get that the Busemann function associated to a line is harmonic \item[iii)] To use the equality case in the Bochner inequality to deduce that the Busemann function has 0 Hessian \item[iv)] To recall that the gradient flow of a convex function is a contraction, so that the gradient flow of the Busemann function produces a family of isometries \item[v)] To conclude that the manifold isometrically factorizes as $\{b=0\}\times\R$ \end{itemize} Out of all these steps, the key one which fails in a Finsler setting is the fifth\footnote{this is not the only part of the proof of the splitting theorem which fails in a Finsler setting.
 Another problem is that in general the gradient flow of a convex function does \emph{not} contract the distance, as deeply and carefully explained in \cite{Sturm-Ohta10}.
 Yet, this is not the crucial point.
 For instance, in the case $(\R^2,\|\cdot\|,\mathcal L^2)$, where $\|\cdot\|$ is a smooth and uniformly convex norm, the gradient flow of the Busemann function $b$ associated to any geodesic line, provides a family of translations.
 Thus in particular it provides a one parameter family of isometries.
 But due to the local structure of the arbitrary norm $\|\cdot\|$ we can't conclude that it holds $\R^2=\{b=0\}\times\R$ as metric spaces.}.
 The problem is that on the product space $\{b=0\}\times\R$ one puts the product distance